Yarralumla, Australian Capital Territory: Development

 The Commonwealth and the states agreed in 1911 that Australia needed adequately-trained foresters, although they did not agree to establish a forestry school until 1920.
 Prime minister Stanley Bruce promised to fund it during the 1925 election campaign and construction of the Commonwealth Forestry School commenced in 1926 at Westridge near the brickworks and Westbourne Woods.
 The now heritage-listed Forestry School and the associated principal's residence Westridge House are located on Banks Street, Yarralumla.
 The school was initially established in March 1926 at the University of Adelaide under the leadership of Charles Lane Poole.
 After the move to Canberra Lane-Poole acted as principal until 1944.
 Its permanent building in Yarralumla was designed by Federal Capital Commission architects J.H.
 Kirkpatrick, and H.M.
 Rolland.
 It is built in the Inter-War Stripped Classical style as a single storey rendered brick building with a parapet and a hipped tiled roof.
 Various Australian woods, including Queensland maple and walnut (Cryptocarya palmerstonii), red cedar, red mahogany, hoop pine and mountain ash, were used throughout the building.
 It opened in April 1927 and it was completed in June.
 Due to financial stringency during the Great Depression and other priorities during the Second World War, it had few students in its first years.
 The Forestry School was absorbed by the Australian National University in 1965 and forestry courses are now carried out at its main campus in Acton.
 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) Forestry and Forestry Products subsumed the school in 1975.
 Westridge House, an impressive Tudor-style structure, was completed in January 1928.
 It underwent a A$500,000 refurbishment and was later used as a residence for the chief officer of the CSIRO.
-The former Forestry School and Westridge House are now leased out by the CSIRO.
+CSIRO vacated the 10.9 ha former Forestry School site in 2022, and in March 2024 Amendment 97 to the National Capital Plan rezoned the land from community facility to mixed-use, permitting up to 300 dwellings along with hotel, aged-care and commercial uses, subject to the retention and adaptive reuse of the heritage buildings and the preservation of 60 per cent of the site as open space.